-Dear Mr Fonseca de Almeida,
+Dear Ms Gehrer,

 1. In accordance with the provisions in Annex 11, paragraph 2.1.2 and the established procedure for amendment of the European Air Navigation Plan, [STATE OR STATES] wish to inform the ICAO EUR/NAT Office of their intention to implement airspace changes/ATS route changes/the Free Route Airspace Concept which will include airspace over the High Seas (international airspace) within [FIR NAME] FIR.